 |Lower Mid||3rd Party||25-49||10,000|

-Our current understanding is that the requirements for a T-Mobile Special Business Review focus on each brand a Bandwidth customer may have.
+The requirements for a T-Mobile Special Business Review (SBR) focus on each brand a Bandwidth customer may have and external vetting is required to be completed prior to applying for an SBR.
 If you expect your brand to send more messages than your daily throughput allows, please follow the instructions below to be considered for a Special Business Review:

-- Save the file using the following format: Special_Business_Review_Messaging_Volumes_Your Company_Brand.docx.
+Save the file using the following format: Special_Business_Review_Messaging_Volumes_Your Company_Brand.xlsx.

 - Email it to Bandwidth at firstname.lastname@example.org.

 Some of the terms you’ll find on the form are defined below.
 For more 10DLC terminology, check out the terms and definitions section in our 10DLC Overview and FAQ.

 - Brand: The company or entity initiating messages to the consumer.